jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (14) An elector who knowingly or wilfully fails to comply with subsection (2) commits an offence and is liable on conviction to a fine—
   (a) not exceeding $100 on a first conviction; and (b) not exceeding $200 on any subsequent conviction.
-(15) Despite subsection (14), an elector who gives notice of the matters specified in subsection (2) after the expiry of the period referred to in that subsection but before the commencement of a prosecution is not liable for prosecution for his or her earlier failure to give notice.
+(15) However, a person is not liable for prosecution for an offence under subsection (14) if, before the commencement of the prosecution,—
+  (a) the person gives notice, in accordance with subsection (3), of the matters specified in subsection (2)﻿(a), (b), and (c); or
+  (b) the Electoral Commission has, under section 89CA, removed the person’s name from the electoral roll for the district in which the elector is registered and entered the person’s name and particulars on the electoral roll for new electoral district.
 (16)

+### 89CA Electoral Commission updating elector’s address on electoral roll without receipt of notice from elector
+(1) This section applies if, on the basis of information disclosed to it pursuant to section 263B, the Electoral Commission is satisfied that an elector’s current place of residence is different from that recorded on the electoral roll.
+(2) The Electoral Commission may notify the elector in writing of the following matters:
+  (a) that the Electoral Commission believes that the electoral roll does not correctly record the elector’s current place of residence:
+  (b) the address that the Electoral Commission is satisfied is the elector’s current place of residence (the elector’s new address):
+  (c) in the case that the elector’s new address is located in the electoral district in which the elector is registered, that the Electoral Commission proposes to amend the electoral roll for the district in which the elector is registered to record the elector’s new address:
+  (d) in the case that the elector’s new address is located in a different electoral district from that in which the elector is registered, that the Electoral Commission proposes to remove the elector’s name and particulars from the electoral roll for the district in which the elector is registered (district A) and enter the elector’s name and particulars on the electoral roll for the district in which the elector’s new address is located (district B), which is—
+    (i) a Māori electoral district if district A was a Māori electoral district; or (ii) a General electoral district if district A was a General electoral district:
+  (e) that the proposed action in paragraph (c) or (d) will be taken after the expiry of 28 days from the date the notification is sent (the notice period) unless before the end of the notice period the elector provides in writing such evidence as may be necessary to satisfy the Electoral Commission that the proposed action should not be taken.
+(3) If the Electoral Commission takes the proposed action described in subsection (2)﻿(c), the Electoral Commission must notify the elector, in accordance with section 94A, of the amendment made to the electoral roll.
+(4) If the Electoral Commission takes the proposed action described in subsection (2)﻿(d), the Electoral Commission must, no later than 14 days after entering the elector’s name and particulars on the electoral roll for district B, notify the elector in writing that—
+  (a) their name has been removed from the electoral roll for district A; and (b) they are registered as an elector of district B.
+(5) In this section, elector includes any person of or over the age of 17 years who has had an application to register as an elector accepted by the Electoral Commission.

+### 89CB Electoral Commission may remove person’s name from dormant roll and register person as elector
+(1) This section applies if, on the basis of information disclosed to it pursuant to section 263B, the Electoral Commission is satisfied that a person whose name is on the dormant roll for any district should be registered as an elector of that district or any other district.
+(2) The Electoral Commission may notify the person in writing of the following matters:
+  (a) that the person’s name is on the dormant roll for an electoral district (district A):
+  (b) the address that the Electoral Commission is satisfied is the person’s current place of residence (the person’s address):
+  (c) that the Electoral Commission proposes to register the person’s name and particulars on the electoral roll for the district in which the person’s address is located (district B), which is—
+    (i) a Māori electoral district if district A was a Māori electoral district; or (ii) a General electoral district if district A was a General electoral district:
+  (d) that the proposed action in paragraph (c) will be taken after the expiry of 28 days from the date on which the notification is sent (the notice period) unless before the end of the notice period the person provides in writing such evidence as may be necessary to satisfy the Electoral Commission that the proposed action should not be taken.
+(3) If the Electoral Commission takes the proposed action described in subsection (2)﻿(d), the Electoral Commission must, no later than 14 days after entering the person’s name and particulars on the electoral roll for district B, notify the person in writing that the person is registered as an elector of district B.
+(4) To avoid doubt, district B may be the same district as district A or a different district.

 **Updating of electoral rolls**

 ### 89D Inquiry to be made to update electoral rolls
-(1) The Electoral Commission must, at the times required by or under this section, direct an inquiry to be made in relation to the particulars on the roll for every person registered as an elector of a district.
+(1) The Electoral Commission must make an inquiry into the particulars on the roll for every person registered as an elector of a district at the following times:
-(2) An inquiry must be made,—
-  (a) where practicable, within the period of 12 months ending with the day on which a Parliament is due to expire; and (b) at any other time determined by the Electoral Commission.
+  (a) if practicable, within the period of 12 months ending with the day on which a Parliament is due to expire; and (b) at any other time determined by the Electoral Commission.
-(3) In any year in which a triennial general election of members of any local authority must be held under the Local Electoral Act 2001, the Electoral Commission must direct an inquiry to be made concerning the particulars on the roll of every person who—
+(2) Additionally, in any year in which a triennial general election of members of any local authority is due to be held in accordance with section 10(2) of the Local Electoral Act 2001, the Electoral Commission must make an inquiry into the particulars on the roll for every person who—
   (a) is registered as an elector of a district; and (b) appears from those particulars to reside within a particular local government area.
+(3)
-(4) If a roll that is not yet in force has been compiled under section 101(1), the inquiry directed to be made under this section must be in respect of that roll.
+(4) If a roll that is not yet in force has been compiled under section 101(1), the inquiry to be made under this section must be in respect of that roll.
-(5) An inquiry made under subsection (1)—
-  (a) must—
+(5) An inquiry may be made by giving to every elector in respect of whom an inquiry is made a written notice that— (a) must—
-    (i) contain the particulars on the roll for the elector to whom it is addressed; or (ii) contain information about how the elector can access his or her particulars electronically; and (b) must require the elector, if any of those particulars have changed or are incorrect, to notify the Electoral Commission by—
+    (i) contain some or all of the particulars on the roll for the elector to whom it is addressed; or (ii) contain information about how the elector can access his or her particulars electronically; and (b) must require the elector, if any of those particulars have changed or are incorrect, to notify the Electoral Commission by—
     (i) sending the corrected particulars to the Electoral Commission in a form that the Electoral Commission has approved; or